lstmemery/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs/course_team_event_types.rst

 ``edx.grades.subsection.score_overridden``
 ==========================================

+The server emits this event when a member of edX support staff overrides a learner's subsection score by performing one of the following actions.

+* Selecting "Suspicious" as the status of a proctored exam review.
-This event will be emitted when a learner's subsection score has been overridden (currently, only the result of an admin rejecting a proctored exam attempt or transitioning it from rejected to verified).
+* Changing the status of a proctored exam review to from "Suspicious" to "Clean".

 **Event Source**: Server